 The next milestone was the following year when over a million people in Denmark, Austria, Germany, and Switzerland celebrated the first International Women’s Day (IWD) on March 19, 1911.
 They attended rallies with a clear focus on work as they demanded vocational training or equality on the job for women.

 Flash forward to 1975: This year was declared the International Women’s Year.
 Hence, there were actions and celebrations all over the world.
-Women in Western countries, Latin America, Africa, and Asia, demonstrated their solidarity and support for each other.
+Women in Western countries, Latin America, Africa, and Asia, demonstrated their solidarity and support.
 The United Nations (UN) used this as an opportunity to declare March 8 as UN Day for Women’s Rights and World Peace.

 There are still topics where women are at a disadvantage.
-Some current demands on IWD rallies are the abolition of the pay gap or the end of violence against girls and women.
-Furthermore, Women’s Day marchers nowadays stand up for equality including everyone.
-They demand equal rights independently from background, gender, skin color, age, religion or other features.
+Some current demands on IWD rallies are abolishing the pay gap or ending violence against girls and women.
+Furthermore, Women’s Day marchers nowadays stand up for equality, including everyone.
+They demand equal rights independently from background, gender, skin color, age, religion, or other features.

-However, the International Woman’s Day 2020 slogan #EachforEqual is not only a hot topic on March 8.
+However, the International Woman’s Day 2022 slogan #BreaktheBias is not only a hot topic on March 8.
 On the contrary, this campaign runs all year long.
 There are plenty of ways to take action.
-You don’t need to go on the streets and take part in a rally if that’s not your cup of tea.
-You can also be part of the IWD 2020 campaign and show support through social media.
+You don’t need to go on the streets and participate in a rally if that’s not your cup of tea.
+You can also be part of the IWD 2022 campaign and show support through social media.

 Of course, there are plenty of other ways to support girls and women all over the globe and all year round.
 Non-profit organizations like Women for Women International (WfWI) also aim for equal chances.
 This humanitarian organization provides support for female survivors of war.
 WfWI helps those women not only with emotional counseling but also with financial aid.
 Another important aspect is the life skills training where most of them learn how to write and read or do basic math for the first time.
 Other learning fields include health and civic education.
 Be sure to do your own research to find out which organizations are worth supporting through donations or volunteering.

-Teaching your children the significance of gender equality is important as well (if not even more).
-Still looking for inspiration?
+Teaching your children the significance of gender equality is important as well.
+Are you still looking for inspiration?
 There are plenty of good children’s books for all ages on that topic.
-With teenagers and adolescents, a talk about suffrage, the general importance of voting and the history of women’s rights movement is also a good idea.
-The 2015 film Suffragette starring Helena Bonham Carter and Meryl Streep underlines that talk in an empathetic, yet impressive way, too.
+With teenagers and adolescents, a talk about suffrage, the general importance of voting, and the history of the women’s rights movement is also a good idea.
+The 2015 film Suffragette starring Helena Bonham Carter and Meryl Streep underlines that talk in an empathetic yet impressive way, too.